jayxue/YouTubeUploader/README.md

 -----

 In order to utilize this library, you just need to do some configurations without writing any code.
-* Import the YouTubeUploadSDK module into your Android Studio project.
+* Import the YouTubeUploaderSDK module into your Android Studio project.
 Add dependency to the module to your app project.
 * In your app's ```AndroidManifest.xml```, make sure that you have the following permissions:
   * ```android.permission.INTERNET```
   * ```android.permission.WRITE_EXTERNAL_STORAGE```